bcondict/special_process-C_language/1-functions-advanced_types/README.md

 }
 ```

-we replace the `{}` with the values ​​then we have the structure of our function
+We replace the `{}` with the values ​​then we have the structure of our function

 #### Pointers